AucaCoyan/blog/typescript_notes.md

 The heart of typescript is in the typing objects.
 By doing so, you can prevent failures at build time because typescript will warn you if a type doesn't match the result.

+Do you want yo learn the basics?
+I can recommend [this live with Matt Pocock](https://www.youtube.com/watch?v=p6dO9u0M7MQ)

 ### Functions and objects

 The difference between this